-For a start, they are thin and light enough to carry around campus without any issue, and they often boast battery lives that easily outlast laptops, so you can work on them without worrying about plugging them in.
+Tablets are thin and light enough to carry around campus without bogging you down, and they often boast battery lives that easily outlast the more energy greedy laptops, so you can work on them without worrying about plugging them in through the day.

-Speaking of working on them, modern tablets offer plenty of power for most students.
-Android tablets and iPads have access to thousands of brilliant apps that can be used for studying on, from office suites to creative apps and a whole lot more.
+Modern tablets offer plenty of power for the vast majority of students.
+Android tablets and iPads have access to thousands of handy apps that can be used for studying on, from office suites to creative apps and a whole lot more.

-There are also Windows tablets which run Windows 10, and that means they can run pretty much any app you need, such as Microsoft Office or Adobe Photoshop, for example.
+There are also Windows tablets which run Windows 10 (and soon Windows 11), which means they can run pretty much any app you need, such as Microsoft Office or Adobe Photoshop, for example.

-Tablets also offer plenty of ways to interact with them.
-You can use their touchscreens, write and draw with a stylus, or connect a Bluetooth keyboard and mouse and use them as a laptop-like device.
+You can interact with tablets in various ways.
+You can use their touchscreens with your fingers, write and draw with a stylus, or connect a Bluetooth keyboard and mouse and use them as a laptop-like device.

 Then, at the end of a hard day's studying, students can relax by playing games or watching Netflix on them.